apeters931/guitar-practice/README.md

 - vertical: guitar neck is positioned vertically with 1st fret at top of screen and 12th fret at bottom
 - horizontal: guitar neck is positioned horizontally with 1st fret on left side of screen and 12th fret on right side of screen

+*starting fret*

+minimum fret you want to be quized on. if you want to be quizzed on the full fretboard choose 0.

+*ending fret*

+maximun fret you want to be quized on. if you want to be quizzed on the full fretboard choose 12.

+*key*

+key you want to be quizzed on. this will limit the notes you will be quized on to note in this key's diatonic scale.
+If you don't want to play within a certain key you can leave it blank.

 ## General Music Quizzes:

 ## Guitar Ear Training: